9 October 2015 APFF Roundtable

 Furthermore, the CRA will generally consider that a repayment of a loan or indebtedness for the purposes of subsection 15(2.6) can have taken place by virtue of a set-off of two debts where for legal purposes such set-off results in the extinguishing of the debtor’s obligation.
 In such a case, all the circumstances of the case must be analyzed and the intentions of the parties respecting set-off must be clear and unequivocal.

-In addition, in the context of subsections 15(2) and (2.6), unless the facts indicate otherwise, the CRA generally accepts that repayments are applied to loans or indebtedness utilizing the method “first in first out.”
+In addition, in the context of subsections 15(2) and (2.6), unless the facts indicate otherwise, the CRA generally accepts that repayments are applied to loans or indebtedness utilizing the “first in, first out" method.
 Furthermore, the CRA has already indicated that if the the nature or terms of each loan are different, it is most appropriate for the debtor to indicate which loan or indebtedness is repaid by the repayment.

 In finishing, it is of interest to observe that, in certain circumstances, the taxpayer’s making of an election provided by subsection 15(2.11) could constitute an alternative to the application of subsection 15(2).